ramujin/fastapi-starter/README.md

 ## Prerequesites

-You have Python 3.7+ installed
+You just need to have Python 3.7+ installed.

+## Usage

 1. Create a Python virtual environment